Amuoeba/wier_proj2_structured_data_extraction/README.md

     * Example: `run-extraction.py A`
 * When the script is run extraction results will be outputed to standard output and written to the appropriate mode foldier in the `results` foldier.
 For modes A and B we generate a .json object of extracted data fields.
 For mode C we generate a .txt file with aligned data items from two similar pages

+NOTE: Existing files in `results` are owerwritten each run.
+You can also delete them and they will be regenerated when script is run

 Required libraries to run:
 * python 3.6